 Knowing how much the Precious Prints pendant meant to her, Swindle encouraged the College of Nursing to partner with UT Medical Center to offer the pendants to other families who lose a child at that hospital.

-WBIR-TV covered a philanthropic effort by nursing students called the Precious Prints Project which provides a silver finger charm to
+WBIR-TV covered a philanthropic effort by nursing students called the Precious Prints Project which provides a silver finger charm to families who have lost a child at East Tennessee Children’s Hospital.
+The students are hosted a fundraising run called “Sprint for the Prints” for the project on September 14.
+The effort is a partnership between

 Faculty, staff, students, and alumni are sharing the big ideas that are making a difference in their world and the world around them.
 College of Nursing instructor Lynne Miller started the Precious Prints Project, a program that partners with East Tennessee Children’s Hospital to provide parents who have lost children a tangible remembrance of their child.